What are haemorrhoids and who gets them?

 - genetic factors

-The best evidence to tell us who actually gets piles was a recent study in Austria when 976 adults were examined by experts during a bowel cancer screening programme to find out how common it was to have piles.
-The study found that 39% had piles, and almost half of those (17% overall) had symptoms from them.
+The best evidence to tell us who actually gets haemorrhoids was a recent study in Austria when 976 adults were examined by experts during a bowel cancer screening programme to find out how common it was to have haemorrhoids.
+The study found that 39% had haemorrhoids, and almost half of those (17% overall) had symptoms from them.
 In other words, almost 1 in 5 adults have symptoms from piles.
 That means there are probably 8 million of us in the UK alone!

 We know that as you get older, the risk of piles increases.
 Interestingly, the only other association with piles proven in this study was being overweight – so the heavier you are for your height, the more likely you are to have piles.
 For the more scientifically minded amongst you, this relationship was highly significant (p=0.028).